nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `addt 1 t/friend t/fallRisk`
 * `addt 2 t/critical`

+### Adding Important Dates to a Patient : `adde`

+Adds an Important Date to a patient in the address book.

+Format: `adde INDEX [n/NAME_OF_EVENT_ON_THAT_DATE] [d/DATE_OR_DATETIME_OF_EVENT_ON_THAT_DATE]`

+* Adds an Important Date with a Name, as well as the Date and optionally, the Time Period for which the Event is happening on that date to a patient identified by the index number used in the last patient listing.
+* The format of the Date must be: DD-MM-YYYY
+* If there is a Time Period, the format of the DateTime must be: DD-MM-YYYY, HH:mm - HH:mm
+* The index **must be a positive integer** 1, 2, 3, ...
+* Neither the Name or the Date / DateTime can be empty

+Examples:
+* `adde 1 n/Birthday d/20-01-2022`
+* `adde 2 n/Family Visit d/30-09-2024, 12:00 - 15:00`

 ### Clearing all entries : `clear`

 Clears all entries from the address book.